thimc/cmpdb/README.md

 ```

 ## Installation

-To install and run the unit tests, `make` is required.
-Simply invoke `make test`
-to run the unit tests and `make install` to install it to your system.
-You will
-need to have root access to install the program.
+    go build -o cmpdb .
+    cp ./cmpdb /usr/local/bin/

+### Unit tests

+    @go test -v ./...

+### Benchmarks:

+    @go test -v -bench=. -run=^#

-Note: The benchmark is somewhat of a fork bomb as it calls `make` continuously
+Note: The benchmark is somewhat of a fork bomb as it spawns a new process
-in order to measure the total run time of what cmpdb's code functionality does.
+continuously in order to measure the total run time of what cmpdb's code
+functionality does

 ## Bugs
 There is no man page for this tool.